The little things count (and add up)

 Printed promotional materials

 I do think these are having a revival and are an important part of the package in a busy digital world.
 I can create new printed materials, such as brochures, leaflets, banners, flyers, signs, postcards, company merchandise and bespoke customer gifts.
 Don’t forget you can use the digital pdfs of brochures online and in your email marketing too.
-I plan and create great content and work with the great designers I know.
-If you are lucky enough to have a great designer already, I’d be very happy to work with them.
+I plan and create great content and work with the great designers.
+If you are lucky enough to have a great designer already, I’d be very happy to work with them too.

 When was the last time you kept the same email open on your desk for a week?
 Get creative and have a physical reminder of your company in someone’s eyeline for even longer than that.